 Everything!
-From meeting new people, to seeing something new in the ocean each dive, working as a Divemaster is so satisfying.
+From meeting new people to seeing something new in the ocean each dive, working as a Divemaster is so satisfying.
 On every dive, I learn something new about the ocean, sometimes consciously and sometimes without even realizing it.
-The feeling of being completely immersed in a such a strong force of nature, completely at peace hearing only sounds of the sea, cannot be replicated through any other experience.
+The feeling of being completely immersed in such a strong force of nature, completely at peace hearing only sounds of the sea, cannot be replicated through any other experience.

 What are some of the coolest things you have seen while diving in Goa or elsewhere?

 One of my most memorable diving experiences was during a liveaboard trip on the Great Barrier Reef.
 We were diving the outer reefs during a night dive at a dive site aptly named Gotham City.
 Everywhere I looked, there were predatory fish like Giant Trevally hunting smaller fish, and Reef Sharks by the dozen swimming about.
 It was like watching a documentary on National Geographic, except I was a part of it!

 Where in the world have you been diving?
 Do you plan to continue doing this job in other places?

 I’ve dived in and around most places in Southeast Asia, as well as around India and the Maldives.
 I’ve also dived in Australia, Turkey, and the Pacific coast of America.
 Ideally, I would love to continue this job in many other places and use it as an opportunity to travel.
 Visa permitting, this would be the dream!